ravi-kumar-pilla/shareableviz-action/README.md

     # Default: '3.11'
     python_version: ''

+    # The publishing source for GitHub pages.
+This can be either
+    # 'branch' or 'workflow' based on your GitHub Pages configuration
+    # Default: 'branch'
+    publishing_source: ''

     # The git config user.name or the owner of the commit.
     # Default: 'github-actions[bot]'
     user_name: ''